joshtemple/lkml/README.md

 `lkml.dump` accepts a Python dictionary representing the LookML that you would like to generate.
 If you pass a file object as an input argument, it will write the serialized result to that file.
 If not, it returns a LookML string.

+`lkml` does not validate the LookML it generates. `lkml.dump`'s only standard is that the serialized output could be successfully parsed by `lkml.load`.
+It's entirely possible to generate invalid LookML if the input is malformed.
+For help representing the input object appropriately, see the section on representing LookML in Python above.

 `lkml` descends through the dictionary, writing LookML based on the keys and values it finds.

 * **If the value is a dictionary**, `lkml` creates a block.
 Here's an example of a block of LookML.